Skip to footer content

 What Types of PDFs Can IronOCR Handle?

-Why Is Installation More Complex with Tesseract?
+Why Is Tesseract Installation More Complex?

-Tesseract requires several components for a working setup in Visual Studio: the Tesseract OCR engine binaries, the Leptonica imaging library, Visual C++ redistributables for Windows, and language data files for each language to recognize.
-Developers must download the tessdata files and configure the path correctly.
-Cross-platform deployment to environments like Azure, Docker containers, or Linux servers often requires platform-specific configuration and troubleshooting of dependency paths.
-Working with fonts and editable documents may require additional setup.
-The libgdiplus dependency creates additional challenges on non-Windows platforms.
+Tesseract requires several components for a working .NET 10 setup: the OCR engine binaries, the Leptonica imaging library, Visual C++ redistributables on Windows, and language data files for each language to recognize.
+Developers must download tessdata files separately and configure the correct folder path before the library initializes successfully.
+Cross-platform deployment to Azure, Docker containers, or Linux servers frequently requires platform-specific configuration and dependency troubleshooting that is difficult to automate reliably.

 Install-Package IronOcr